robbidog/cqrsPythonExercises/README.md

 to modify your PYTHONPATH environment variable to include the root directory of the excercise you are currently working on.

 <h2> Running the Flask project in pycharm</h2>
-There is a directory called `FlaskProject` in the repository root directory that contains a python file called `app.py`.
+The entry point for the Hotel Management API is a directory called serverlessCqrsPython.
+For example, for the inital exercises, have pycharm open the directory of `exercise 1 - 4 start/serverlessCqrsPython`.
+To run the flask project in pycharm, you can run the file in `serverlessCqrsPython/FlaskProject/app.py`.
-This is the entry point for the Hotel Management API described in the exercises.
 Here you will find the entry point for the MakeReservation command which is in a function called make_reservation.
 Debug or run app.py within the IDE to start the hotel reservation system under as a Flask web app.
 The web app will run at http://localhost:5000